-Criteria JORC Code explanation Commentary checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established. to high grade and are considered appropriate to monitor performance of values near cut-off and near the mean grade of the deposit.
-The check sampling results are monitored, and performance issues are communicated to the laboratory if necessary.
-Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
-Procedure checks have been completed by the Competent Person for exploration results for this announcement. accayg The use of twinned holes.
-Twin holes have not been drilled in this area.
+Criteria JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+Procedure checks have been completed by the Competent Person for exploration results for this announcement. uoouyg The use of twinned holes.
+Twin holes have not been drilled in these areas.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Sunstone sampling data were imported and validated using Excel.
 Discuss any adjustment to assay data.
 Assay data were not adjusted.
 Core loss intervals are assigned assay values of zero where present.
-Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
-Sample co-ordinates are located by GPS and for trench samples measured along the length of the trench.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation. • Sample co-ordinates are located by GPS and for trench samples measured along the length of the trench.
 Specification of the grid system used.
-Southern Ecuador projection parameters: Parameter Value Reference Ellipsoid International 1924 Semi Major Axis Inverse Flattening (1/f) Type of Projection UTM Zone -17S (Datum PSAD56) Central Meridian: -81.0000 Latitude of Origin 0.0000 Scale on Central Meridian 0.9996 False Northing 10000000 False Easting 500000 Quality and adequacy of topographic control.
+Ecuador projection parameters: Parameter Value Reference Ellipsoid International 1924 Semi Major Axis Inverse Flattening (1/f) Type of Projection UTM Zone -17S (Datum PSAD56) Central Meridian: -81.0000 Latitude of Origin 0.0000 Scale on Central Meridian 0.9996 False Northing 10000000 False Easting 500000 Quality and adequacy of topographic control.
 The topographic control was compared against published maps and satellite imagery and found to be good quality.
-Data spacing and distribution Data spacing for reporting of Exploration Results.
-The rock chip samples were collected from an area of 800m x 800m, and the channel samples within trench ES-01 collected every ~1-2m.
-The drill core samples were collected from five diamond drill holes from the Espiritu target, and with sample length generally ranging between 1-2m.
+Data spacing and distribution Data spacing for reporting of Exploration Results. • The drill core samples were collected from one diamond drill hole from the Brama target, and with sample length generally ranging between 1.0 - 2.0m.
 Whether the data spacing, and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 The data from these samples does not contribute to any resource estimate nor implies any grade continuity.
 Whether sample compositing has been applied.
 No sample compositing was done.
-Orientation of data in relation Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 Drilling orientations were appropriate for the interpreted geology providing representative samples.
 Trench orientations and rock chip locations were appropriate for the interpreted geology providing representative samples.
+If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+No sampling bias is expected at this stage.
+Sample security The measures taken to ensure sample security.
+Sunstone sampling procedures indicate individual samples were given due attention.
+Sample security was managed through sealed individual samples and sealed bags of multiple samples for secure delivery to the laboratory by permanent staff of the joint venture.